robric/wiki-contrail-controller/Moving-Files-Across-Contrail-Repos-with-History-Intact.md

 * Verify that the fork shows the files and directory with history
 * [Update the fork](https://gist.github.com/CristinaSolana/1885435) if necessary from the parent
 * At this point, contact CI to merge your fork with parent
-* Someone in CI execute the following steps to merge the fork with parent:
--- locally on review.opencontrail.org, using the userid `gerrit2`
+* Someone in CI will execute the following steps to merge the fork with parent (locally on review.opencontrail.org, using the userid `gerrit2`):
--- 1. Clone the master repo from gerrit to a working copy -- 2.
-Clone your repo
+- 1. Clone the master repo from gerrit to a working copy
+- 2. Clone your repo
--- 3. In the tree of (1), do ‘git fetch’ from (2), then ‘git merge’ -- 4.
-Check it
+- 3. In the tree of (1), do ‘git fetch’ from (2), then ‘git merge’
+- 4. Check it
--- 5. stop the gerrit service
+- 5. stop the gerrit service
--- 6. in tree of (1), do ‘git push’ to update master repo -- 7. start the gerrit service
+- 6. in tree of (1), do ‘git push’ to update master repo
+- 7. start the gerrit service